cla-cif/RPS-Lizard-Spock/README.md

 - [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used for the home icon of the 'support page' header.
 - [Gitpod](https://www.gitpod.io/)
-    - Gitpod Dashboard was used to write the code and its terminal to 'commit' to Git and 'push' to GitHub.
+    - Gitpod Dashboard was used to write the code and its terminal to 'commit' to GitHub and 'push' to GitHub Pages.
 - [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 - [Iconfinder](https://www.iconfinder.com/)